laurajennings/Dogs-CLI/README.md

 INSTALLATION
 This app uses Python 3, pip modules simple_term_menu and sqlite3.
-To run, clone from github repo and type in the command line ./run_dogs.sh
+To run, clone from [Github Repo](https://github.com/laurajennings/LauraJennings_T1A3) and type in the command line ./run_dogs.sh

 HELP